Lung transplantation: Double-lung

 A double-lung transplant, also known as a bilateral transplant, can be done either sequentially, en bloc, or simultaneously.
 Sequential is more common than en bloc.
-This is equivalent to having two separate single-lung transplants done.

 The transplantation process starts after the donor lungs are inspected and the decision to transplant has been made.
 An incision is then made from under the patient's armpit, around to the sternum, and then back towards the other armpit; this is known as a clamshell incision.
+Another approach can be achieved with bilateral anterior thoracotomies.
+Intraoperatively, lung transplantation can be performed with the use of extracorporeal membrane oxygenation, cardiopulmonary bypass (heart-lung machine) or without any mechanical circulatory support.
+Intraoperative mechanical circulatory support can be required due to severe pulmonary hypertension, haemodynamic instability or inability to tolerate one-lung ventilation.
 In the case of a sequential transplant the recipient's lung with the poorest lung functions is collapsed, the blood vessels tied off, and cut at the corresponding bronchi.
-The new lung is then placed and the blood vessels reattached.
-To make sure the lung is satisfactory before transplanting the other a bronchoscopy is performed.
-When the surgeons are satisfied with the performance of the new lung, surgery on the second lung will proceed.
-In 10% to 20% of double-lung transplants the patient is hooked up to a heart-lung machine which pumps blood for the body and supplies fresh oxygen.
+The new lung is then placed and the blood vessels reanastomosed (reconnected).
+To make sure the bronchial anastomosis is satisfactory before transplanting the other a bronchoscopy is performed.